uniLan/Dietmeter/README.md

 # Dietmeter
-An app for healthy program
+An entrance for healthier life